- About SEAS

 Advising Resources and Expectations

-Questions concerning this secondary field should be addressed to the Director of Undergraduate Studies in Computer Science, Professor Harry R. Lewis (firstname.lastname@example.org).
-The Director is available to help students choose computer science courses that best meet their interests and objectives.
+Questions concerning this secondary field should be addressed to the Co-Directors of Undergraduate Studies in Computer Science, Professors Stephen Chong and Steven J. Gortler (firstname.lastname@example.org).
+The Directors are available to help students choose computer science courses that best meet their interests and objectives.

 How to Declare

 Follow the instructions here to declare a secondary in Computer Science via my.harvard.
-Before declaring in my.harvard, please contact the Director of Undergraduate Studies (DUS) in Computer Science, Professor Harry R. Lewis (email@example.com), with a list of courses you plan to count towards the secondary field.
+Before declaring in my.harvard, please contact the co-Directors of Undergraduate Studies (DUS) in Computer Science (email@example.com) with a list of courses you plan to count towards the secondary field.